-|A B C F R||Mutual Fund||Balanced/Hybrid||Conservative Allocation|
+|A B C F R||Mutual Fund||Balanced/Hybrid||Allocation-30% to 50% Equity|

-The fund met its primary goal of current income and long-term growth of income during the first quarter of 2015, with the fund’s 12-month distribution yield for Class A Shares at NAV at 5.44% net at quarter-end versus. a 30-Day SEC yield of 4.45%.
-The fund’s yield is well above the S&P 500 yield at 2.00%; Dow Jones Select Dividend Index at 3.72%; 10 year Treasury yield at 1.92% and Morningstar Conservative Allocation at approximately 2.04%.
-The fund received more than 5 dividend increases during the first quarter lead by Valero, Kinder Morgan, and Lorillard.
+The fund met its primary goal of current income and long-term growth of income during the third quarter.
+The fund’s 12-month yield for A Shares at net asset value (NAV) was a net 4.83% at quarter-end, with an SEC yield of 3.48%.
+The fund’s yield is well above the S&P 500 yield at 2.04%; Russell 1000 Value Index at 2.51%; 10 year Treasury yield at 1.59% and Morningstar Conservative Allocation average at approximately 2.22%.
+The fund received 5 dividend increases during the third quarter, including Republic Services, Altria, and Verizon.

-For the first quarter, Federated Capital Income Fund Class A Shares at NAV returned 0.71%, underperforming the 0.79% return of the fund’s benchmark comprising of 40% Dow Jones Select Dividend Index, 20% BHY2%ICI, 20% BMB and 20% BEMB Index.
+For the third quarter, Federated Capital Income Fund A Shares at NAV returned 1.83%, underperforming the 2.89% return of the fund’s benchmark comprising of 40% Russell 1000 Value Index, 20% BHY2%ICI, 20% BMB and 20% BEMB Index.

-Performance quoted represents past performance which is no guarantee of future results.
+Performance quoted represents past performance, which is no guarantee of future results.
 Investment return and principal value will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than what is stated.
 Other share classes may have experienced different returns than the share class presented.
 To view performance current to the most recent month-end and for after-tax returns, click on Performance tab.
 Performance does not reflect the maximum 5.5% sales charge for Class A Shares.
 If included, it would reduce the performance quoted.

 Click the Performance tab for standard fund performance.

-In the equity portfolio, stock selection added to and sector weight detracted from the fund’s overall performance.
-Relative to the fund’s Dow Jones Select Dividend Index, the two best performing sectors were Utilities and Energy.
-The two sectors that most negatively contributed to fund performance were Materials and Consumer Discretionary.
+In the equity portfolio, stock selection and sector weight both detracted from the fund’s overall performance.
+Relative to the fund’s Russell 1000 Value Index benchmark, the three best performing sectors were Information Technology, Real Estate and Materials.
+The three sectors that most negatively contributed to fund performance were Financials, Consumer Staples and Utilities.

-The Fund continues to strive to achieve its primary goal of current income and long-term growth of income with capital appreciation as a secondary objective.
+The fund continues to strive to achieve its primary goal of current income and long-term growth of income with capital appreciation as a secondary objective.

+We remain broadly diversified within equity market sectors, with a prudent approach to balancing income, risk and long-term total return.
 The fund’s equity holdings are positioned within a diversified portfolio of income-producing securities and dividend-growing stocks with favorable valuations, strong balance sheets and improving business fundamentals.
 The portfolio continues to aim for high yield and consistent dividend growth.